awslabs/aws-c-io/README.md

 ### Read Back Pressure

 One of the most challenging aspects of asynchronous io programming, is managing when back-pressure should be applied to the underlying io layer.
-In the read direction, this is managed via update_window messages.
+In the read direction, this is managed via `increment_read_window` messages.
 Let's look at the below diagram for an example of how this works.

 In this example, we have a channel setup with an event loop which manages io event notifications.
 The first slot contains a socket handler.